 The integration software enables SCM Globe to track product usage and on-hand product amounts in all the other simulations in the federation.
-SCM Globe flags and shuts down facilities or vehicles (other simulations) where critical products run out or where too much inventory accumulates.
+SCM Globe flags and shuts down individual facilities or vehicles (other simulations) where critical products run out or where too much inventory accumulates.
 Where there are no product shortages or overstocks, those simulations continue running.

 Logistics people have to understand the needs of the people they support, and create supply chains that keep up with the needs of caregivers and patients in the other simulations.
 Otherwise, individual simulations will stop when they run out of products.
 That’s what happens in the real world.
 When that happens people in the affected simulations interact directly with logistics people to resolve the supply issues and get their simulations running again. (screenshot courtesy of Offworld Industries)

 Logistics people can see what happened to cause the problems and look at ways to fix them.
-And everybody else in the training scenario can also see what happened.
+Everybody else in the training scenario can also see what happened.
 There’s no place to hide.
-Just like the real world.
-People notice right away when they can’t get the stuff they need to do their jobs, and when that happens logistics always gets the blame.
+Just like the real world, people notice right away when they can’t get the stuff they need to do their jobs, and when that happens logistics always gets the blame.

 This puts medical logistics people into an integrated training environment with medical caregivers performing different activities at various facilities.
 For logistics people these integrated simulations move their training to a more realistic, real-time experience than what was possible before.
 For caregivers it changes their perspective of logistics from something taken for granted to something taken seriously.

 All players in these simulations coordinate with each other as needed to get things done.
 Everybody gets practice working as a team, and everybody benefits from the experience.